 „Soft Tissue Robotics" - Simulation methods for the development of control and automatization strategies for robots when interacting with soft tissues

-Spokesperson: Prof. Oliver Röhrle, Professor for „Continuum Bio Mechanics and Mechano Biology“ in the Exzellence Cluster Simulation Technology and at the Institute of Applied Mechanics - Chair II
+Spokesperson: Prof. Oliver Röhrle, Professor for „Continuum Bio Mechanics and Mechano Biology“ in the Exzellence Cluster Simulation Technology and Institute for Modelling and Simulation of Biomechanical Systems

 Whether you look at exoskeletons, fully automatic apple pickers or picking up parts in butchery: numerous challenging problems occur when ‘stiff’ robots have to deal with soft tissues.
 Finding solutions is the task of the new international graduate college (IKG) “Soft Tissue Robotics - Simulation methods for the development of control and automatization strategies for robots when interacting with soft tissues” at the University of Stuttgart.
 The IKG has the University of Auckland, New Zealand as a partner.